Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 A school statement must be submitted with all applications for QCAA-approved AARA.
 It provides, for each student requiring AARA:

-• a detailed overview of the observed impact of the student’s disability and/or medical condition on the student’s functioning during timed assessment
+• a detailed overview of the functional impact/s of the student’s disability and/or medical condition during timed assessment

-• a list of the student’s previous use of AARA in the school environment and the effectiveness of each AARA in removing barriers for the student in accessing assessment and demonstrating what they know and can do.
-Students should have AARA in place during teaching and learning for the disability, impairment and/or medical condition.
-The AARA that are in place for teaching and learning may not be appropriate for assessment.
+• confirmation of the student’s previous use of AARA in assessment and the effectiveness of each AARA in addressing the reported functional impact/s for the student in accessing assessment and demonstrating what they know and can do on the same basis as other students.

-The school statement should be prepared by the staff member/s most familiar with the needs of the student in relation to their disability, impairment and/or medical condition.
+The school statement should be prepared by the staff member/s most familiar with the needs of the student in relation to the impact of their disability and/or medical condition in assessment.

-Except with the prior written agreement of the QCAA, applications for QCAA-approved AARA that are submitted by the MLP without an appropriate school statement will be declined until the appropriate evidence is provided.
-Applications are submitted through the AARA application in the QCAA Portal.
+Applications for QCAA-approved AARA that are submitted by the MLP without an appropriate school statement will be declined until the appropriate evidence is provided.
+Applications are submitted in the AARA app in the QCAA Portal.
 For more information about submitting the school statement, see Access arrangements and reasonable adjustments (AARA).

 Student statement (optional)

-The student may choose to submit their own statement with the application for QCAA-approved AARA about how their disability, impairment and/or medical condition affects them in assessment.
-However, the absence of a student statement does not disadvantage an AARA application.
+The student may choose to submit their own statement with the application for QCAA-approved AARA about how their disability and/or medical condition affects them in assessment.
+However, this is not required and the absence of a student statement does not disadvantage an AARA application.

 Medical report

-Applications for QCAA-approved AARA require the submission of a medical report that provides:
+Applications for QCAA-approved AARA for students with disability or medical condition/s require the submission of a medical report that provides:

 • diagnosis of disability and/or medical condition

-• date of occurrence or onset of the disability and/or medical condition
+• date of diagnosis, occurrence or onset of the disability and/or medical condition

-• information about how the diagnosed disability, impairment and/or medical condition affects the student participating in assessment, particularly timed assessment when considering external assessment
+• information about how the diagnosed disability and/or medical condition may affect the student participating in assessment, particularly timed assessment.

-The QCAA provides a medical report template, in the QCAA Portal, which may be used to complete the report but is not compulsory to use, that is, medical reports may use a different format, as long as they provide the required details.
-Furthermore, applications may not be medical in nature, in which case no medical report is needed.
+The QCAA provides a medical report template that may be used to complete the report.
+Medical reports may use a different format, as long as they provide the required details and are signed and dated by the medical or allied health practitioner.

 Evidence of verified disability

-Except with the prior written agreement of the QCAA, in cases when verification has expired or a review of EAP criterion 1 was requested, an updated medical report is required.
+Except with the QCAA’s prior written agreement, in cases when a review of EAP criterion 1 was requested, an updated medical report is required.
+This may be provided by a GP or other relevant medical practitioner or allied health professional.

 Other evidence